We sat down with the team at Vionlabs, a company using AI in remarkable ways to get the right content to the right viewer at the right time

 “We’re teaching the computer how people respond to imagery and sound.”

-The method also takes into account the colour palette and the level of movement in each scene, and Vionlabs has produced a fascinating set of motion graphics which give a visual fingerprint of each film.
+The method also takes into account the colour palette and the level of movement in each scene, and Vionlabs has produced a fascinating set of motion graphics that give a visual fingerprint of each film.
 This results in clusters of recommendations becoming more accurate, and also depends on fewer datapoints to produce.

-“There is so much rich data in the audio too that people don’t think about,” continues Pendari.
+“There is so much rich data in the audio, too, that people don’t think about,” continues Pendari.
 “When you combine the audio with the visual elements, it’s pretty easy to pick up the actual emotion going on in a scene.
 There may be a lot of red in a scene, but is that because it’s a horror movie or a Christmas movie?
 Audio data can determine which it is pretty quickly.”

 The company has been been working to efficiently analyse the entire dramatic flow of a film, graphing parameters like positive vs. negative emotions, audience stress level and colour (see the analysis of Top Gun above).

-“Using emotions is better than using keywords for the customer journey too,” says Pendari.
+“Using emotions is better than using keywords for the customer journey, too,” says Pendari.
 “If you’re only using keywords, you get stuck in a bubble.
 That’s why you’re stuck in a bubble on Facebook and Google and everywhere else.
 But if you have emotional data, you understand the pulse of each viewer over time.
 Your pulse may be that in the morning you don’t watch something above certain average speeds, but in the evening your average speed goes up and you start watching action movies.”

-At present, there is no method for Vionlabs to fine tune the customer journey in real time, so the company has divided up the viewing timeline into four segments – morning, afternoon, evening and night – allowing for different sets of recommendations for each part of the day.
+At present, there is no method for Vionlabs to fine-tune the customer journey in real time, so the company has divided up the viewing timeline into four segments – morning, afternoon, evening and night – allowing for different sets of recommendations for each part of the day.
 But there’s no reason the technology won’t catch up.

 “Google changes your results as soon as you do one search.
 The search you do is being affected by the search you just did.
 Working that dynamically with data is still very hard with TV operators and the new players in that space.”